mode51/Tungsten/NuGet/Tungsten.IO.Pipes/Readme.txt

 ﻿Named pipe wrappers to easily add asynchronous named pipes to your application.
 Server and client are provided.

+5.4.2017 - v1.2.6
+Rewrote PipeTransceiver.cs to be simpler and use less resources Fixed some bugs in the process
+Added Tungsten.IO.Pipes (for .Net45)

 5.3.2017 - v1.2.5
 Added static Write(string pipeName, byte[] message) method to W.IO.Pipes.FormattedClient and W.IO.Pipes.PipeClient Fixed a bug where the pipe server would stop listening for messages